A Time For Crows

-The girl coughed, arching up and splatting blood across her side of the windshield and dash.
+The woman coughed, arching up and splatting blood across her side of the windshield and dash.
 The makeshift seal of packaging tape over the bullet hole in her chest bubbled out, but the seal held.
-The blood on right of the windshield streaked a bit as if somehow the wipers could slur through the glass and spread the blood.
+The blood on her side of the windshield streaked a bit as if somehow the wipers could slur through the glass and spread the blood.
 She dropped back against the seat.
 She wheezed softer now, softer.
 Her eyes lolled . . . rolled.

 I cut back into the fast lane.

-“Stay with me,” I said and grabbed her blood-greased hand.
+“Stay with me,” I said and shook her hand.
 “Don’t you dare drop off on me!
 Dammit, not now!”
-I shook her hand and squeezed harder.
+Her hand was limp in mine and cold.
+So cold.